yukikenzo/ryder-js/README.md

  2. **Request a feature** <br>
  You can also request for a feature [here](), and if it will viable, it will be picked for development.

- 3. **Create a pull request** <br>
- It can't get better then this, your pull request will be appreciated by the community.
-You can get started by picking up any open issues from [here]() and make a pull request.

- > If you are new to open-source, make sure to check read more about it [here](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) and learn more about creating a pull request [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).

  ### :cactus: Branches

  I use an agile continuous integration methodology, so the version is frequently updated and development is really fast.